 STEM, which stands for science, technology, engineering and math, is an integrated approach with hands-on, problem-based learning.

 The STEM fields are a huge focus for our local schools and across the U.S. and we just love doing different STEM experiments and activities at home.
-Enjoy these STEM books with your own kids.

 You can find these STEM books at your local library or purchase through the affiliate links provided for your convenience.

 STEM Books for Teaching/Homeschooling Kids